 4. Continue to whir around for several more minutes.
 It may seem that your tahini will never become creamy when all of a sudden it does.
 Be patient.
 It won’t take that long.
 If after five minutes, your mixture still has a crumbly consistency, add a small amount of additional oil (e.g., a teaspoon or so).

-If, like me, you don’t love washing your food processor more often than you need to, make hummus in it right after you take out the tahini.
-I have two hummus recipes on my blog to choose from, one standard recipe and another with preserved lemon (so good).
+If, like me, you don’t love washing your food processor more often than you need to, make hummus in it right after you remove the tahini.
+Go here for my basic hummus recipe.

 You can also make tahini with black sesame seeds—the unhulled version.
 I found these more difficult to grind up but they made good tahini also.